SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-nitinkgp23.md

    SunPy is currently rather restricted in when it comes to accessing HMI and AIA data from JSOC, and the drms module provides a more general interface to access the data series from JSOC servers.
 Drms module can be used as a backend for the present JSOC Client, to improve communication with JSOC servers.

-    The current JSOC Client has limited attributes for generating the query string, and can’t filter out the contents of data based on other keywords such as `QUALITY`.
+    The current JSOC Client has limited attributes for generating the query string, and can't filter out the contents of data based on other keywords such as `QUALITY`.
 There is no option of downloading the metadata of the data-series exclusively.

     The drms module will allow one to: